 It’s easy to see the reasons executive recruiters are making this choice.
 The landscape of executive search is ever-evolving technologically, strategically, and commercially.
 The methodology, however, remains much the same.
-That’s why it’s easy for me to tell the difference between providing a dedicated executive recruitment system like FileFinder or suggesting a high-street contingency-based Applicant Tracking System (ATS).
+That’s why it’s easy for me to tell the difference between providing a dedicated executive recruitment system like FileFinder or our sister product Talentis, suggesting a high-street contingency-based Applicant Tracking System (ATS).

 If you’re wondering which path your business should be heading down, read on…

 It’s a relationship business

 The executive search process by nature isn’t reliant on advertising.
 You need an effective way of mapping who knows who, how they know them and what they think of them.
 When you need the best hire possible, you should be leveraging an executive search database.
 Executive search systems allow you to store very specific data about candidates who will be aligned to your market verticals.
 This makes matching them to the brief easy.
 ATS revolves around an expectation that you will advertise for the role, and select suitable candidates based on their application.

 Relationships between people and search firms can last years so there’s a critical demand for being able to easily view and track the history of a person.
 Executive search systems store logs all in one place so you can see evolving conversations with people as they move through a candidate, client and/or referral relationship with you.
 A contingency-based ATS will seek to divide people into candidates and contacts which detracts from the benefit of being able to have the whole picture in one place.